CollinDai/Smart-Subtitle/README.md

 3. Minimize the delay from the speech to the displaying the translated text on screen

 ## Tell us how you plan on bringing it to life.
-I've built a subtitle dipslay app ([link](https://github.com/CollinDai/Subtytle)) several years ago with following features:
+I've built a subtitle display app ([link](https://github.com/CollinDai/Subtytle)) several years ago with following features:

 1. search and download `.srt` subtitle source file from subtitle provider ([link](https://www.opensubtitles.org/en/))
 2. parse the source file and play the subtitle synchronously with movie time.
 3. Jump back to review past subtitles.
 And resume to live playing.

-What its shortage is that it only provide subtitles that's available from the subittle provider.
+What its shortage is that it only provide subtitles that's available from the subtitle provider.
 If the provider doesn't have a specific movie's subtitle, then the app can't provide that either.
 And usually a movie will have its subtitle available couple of weeks after the movie's release.
 Or sometimes it only has subtitle in languages that user doesn't know.

 So the best solution is to let the app listen and display the subtitle autonomously.
 And that'll rely on the on-device speech-to-text and translation technology.